 In a recent op-ed for The Huffington Post, Alexandra Zatarain, co-founder of mattress company Eight, argued, “A bed shouldn’t be static.
 It should adapt and improve over time, like software.”

 Zatarain’s argument is one that’s grown popular in the sleep technology industry: smart mattresses are the future of sleep.
 But what is a smart mattress?
-And what does it mean to have adaptive “software” that you sleep on?
+And what does it mean to have adaptive “software” that people sleep on?

 Not All Smart Mattresses Are Created Equal